inkarkat/git-extensions/etc/hubcheats-submodules.md

 b) maintain history of how the feature grew: `$ git cu && git opush`

 ## peer review of submodules (optional)
-a) from superproject: `$ hub integrationpr && hub subsamebrdo --no-git-color --no-header --no-pager pull-request`
+a) from superproject: `$ hub integrationpr && hub subsamebrdo --no-git-color --interactive pull-request`
 b) from submodule(s), no superproject PR: `$ hub pull-request`
 c) from submodule(s), with superproject PR: `$ hub superpr && hub pull-request` paste the superproject PR reference into the description text